AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (assessed).md

 The runtime of the algorithm will be $O(\log(n))$, as it is similar to binary search.

+For the formal proof, I am going to assume that $T(n)$ is monotonically non-decreasing.
+Intuitively this makes sense as you increase the size of the start list the size of the sub-list you are sorting increase also.
+Note that as it must terminate by reducing the size of the list to either 2 or 3 that will only increase the time for this to happen.
+(Though I appreciate this is not a formal proof.)

 Let $T(n)$ be the run time of my algorithm.
 Here I assume reading an entry from an array and checking it against a deterministic formula is $O(1)$.

 ### Base case